 She revealed, "it is my sincere wish that, when that time comes, Camilla will be known as Queen Consort."
 Camilla and Charles shared a statement, "The Queen's devotion to the welfare of all her people inspires still greater admiration with each passing year.
 We are deeply conscious of the honor represented by my mother's wish."

 Camilla revealed to the Vogue interviewer who came to her home in London, "I do Wordle every day with my granddaughter.
 She'll text me to say, 'I've done it in three,' and I say, 'Sorry, I've done it in two today.'
 It's very satisfactory when it tells you how brilliant you are," she giggled.

-Camilla may be a well-known Royal figure, but that doesn't mean she doesn't enjoy spending quality time with family and doing day-to-day things that everybody enjoys.
+Camilla may have acquired huge responsibilities with her new royal status, but she still enjoys spending quality time with family and doing day-to-day things that everybody enjoys.
 She has two children with her ex-husband and a total of 5 grandkids - along with 5 step-grandkids from he husband's previous marriage.

 “Camilla Has Turned Public Perception”

 She was once known as the "most hated woman in Britain."
 But over the years, Camilla has proved she's more than the woman who came in between Princess Diana and Prince Charles.
 "I think the way Camilla has turned public perception is honestly by appearing a very normal person, which she is," said royal correspondent Roya Nikkah.